-Does your company have what it takes to "go global" with its online and cross-channel offerings in 2016?
+Does your company have what it takes to "go global" with its online and cross-channel offerings?
 Armed with these five key insights, your company's road to global success this year may become much clearer.

 Translating your company's primary-market website for new markets is the most critical thing it can do, to take it global.
 In poker parlance, these are "table stakes."

 Here's why.
 While English remains the dominant second language of the world (behind Chinese), MotionPoint has seen time and time again that consumers overwhelmingly prefer sites translated to their native languages.
 From a business perspective, these localised sites perform much better in-market, too.

 This applies even to regions that have a very high level of English proficiency.
 Take Scandinavia.
 One MotionPoint e-commerce client saw its revenue jump by over 62% in the first year after translating their already high-performing website to Swedish when entering the Swedish market.

 Going to the UK or Australia?
 Don’t overlook the importance of localization here, too.
 As we’ve covered previously, users in these markets appreciate companies that use locally-preferred spellings and words.
 (Trousers versus slacks, for instance.)
 That "translates" into good business-in some cases, delivering double the conversions, compared to sites without localisation.